 3. Is there a space after the URL in your campaign or a special character?

-Google Analytics isn't able to track the link and actions if there is a space or special character after the Campaign name in your url's.
-Make sure to test your links before sending out your campaign.
+Google Analytics isn’t able to track the link and actions if there is a space or special character in or after the campaign name in your URLs.
+Make sure to test your links before sending your campaign.